This Specimen has been sold.

 This is a lovely, teal blue amazonite, purple fluorite and smoky quartz crystal association that was mined from the 10 Percenter Claim in Park County, Colorado.
 The fluorite and smoky quartz crystals on this specimen are small.

 Amazonite is a green variety of microcline feldspar that is the state mineral of Colorado.
-It has recently received a lot of attention for its prominence on the reality show, “Prospectors” which follows several groups of Colorado mineral miners.
+It has recently received a lot of attention for its prominence on the reality show “Prospectors”, which follows several groups of Colorado mineral miners.
 In fact, most of our amazonite is sourced from some of the prospectors on the show.
-High quality amazonite crystals are found at several locations in Colorado, often in vugs associated with smoky quartz.
+High-quality crystals are found at several locations in Colorado, often in vugs associated with smoky quartz.

-The name comes from the Amazon River, where it was thought Amazonite was originally found, though it’s now thought doubtful that it occurs in the region.
-For years it was thought that the green color was due to copper content, but we now know that it’s due to very small quantities of lead present in the mineral.
+Its name comes from the Amazon River, where the mineral was originally thought to be found, though is now doubtful to occur in the region.
+Its distinct blue-green color was originally thought to be caused by copper content, but it is actually due to very small quantities of lead present in the mineral.
+The lead is locked away in the crystal structure so it poses no health risk from handling.

-The name comes from the Amazon River, where it was thought Amazonite was originally found, though it’s now thought doubtful that it occurs in the region.
-For years it was thought that the green color was due to copper content, but we now know that it’s due to very small quantities of lead present in the mineral.
+Its name comes from the Amazon River, where the mineral was originally thought to be found, though is now doubtful to occur in the region.
+Its distinct blue-green color was originally thought to be caused by copper content, but it is actually due to very small quantities of lead present in the mineral.
+The lead is locked away in the crystal structure so it poses no health risk from handling.

 SPECIES